ADHD Coaching Room

 ADHD Coaching for Women

-If you find yourself putting things off, jumping between tasks, or forgetting what you were doing mid-sentence, you’re not lazy—you’re likely overwhelmed.
-ADHD can make even simple things feel complicated when your mind is juggling a hundred tabs at once.
+If you find yourself putting things off, jumping between tasks, or losing your train of thought mid-sentence, you’re not lazy, you’re overwhelmed.
+ADHD can make even simple tasks feel complicated when your brain is juggling too much at once.

 Woman with ADHD reading outdoors by the sea on a windy day – ADHD coaching support concept